One solid piece of full-grain · Stitched by hand · Released in small numbers · Shipped worldwide

 A shine that deepens for decades

-The rarest leather there is, prized for a glow that only grows with the years.
+The rarest leather made — prized for a glow that takes years to earn.

 Exotic skinsExotic skins